✨ Wingman Chat

 When available, Wingman responses include links to relevant source sections so you can verify information quickly in EHANDBOOK-NAVIGATOR.

 Wingman does not have access to information outside the loaded EHANDBOOK container.
-Also, it does not interpret images or diagrams.
+Also, it does not read and interpret images.

 Wingman chat view in EHANDBOOK-NAVIGATOR